pkerspe/yii2-simple-cms/README.md

 			'urlPrefix' => 'cms', //the context alias for the module if you do not want to use simplecms_frotend in your URLs to call the pretty URL aliases
 	        'class' => 'schallschlucker\simplecms\Frontend',
 			'languageManager' => simplecmsLanguageManager,
 			'renderTopMenuNavbar' => true, //boolean to indicate if a bootstrap navbar dropdown navigation (using CmsBootstrapNavbarWidget) should be rendered by the view.
-Set to false of you build your own navigation using one of the widgets provided by simplecms (e.g. CmsBootstrapNavbarWidget or CmsSitemapWidget)
+Set to false of you build your own navigation using one of the widgets provided by simplecms (e.g. CmsBootstrapNavbarWidget or CmsSitemapWidget)  (optional, default is true)
-	    ],
+			'htmlTitlePrefix' => '', //string to prepend to html title tag (optional, default is empty) 'htmlTitleSuffix' => '' //string to append to generated html title tag (optional, default is empt) ],
 	],